 Keep some extra cloths and spray bottles handy if students are going to use Rocketbooks in class.
 It takes 30 to 60 seconds for pages to dry completely, so to avoid smears and smudges, kids should be careful not to lay damp pages or sweaty hands against notes.
 Also, students may find that if they leave notes more than a few days, they'll leave behind ghost text when erased, so it's probably better to wipe pages clean sooner rather than later.Continue reading Show less

 A Rocketbook is a reusable analog notebook where teachers and students can scan and send pages as PDF files to one or more destinations within the Rocketbook app.
 Seven icons at the bottom of each notebook page correspond to user-designated destinations, such as email, cloud drives, messaging, and backchannels.
 The notebook requires a certain type of pen; Pilot Frixion pens are the only pens that are guaranteed to be erasable.
 Scanned notes are searchable via OCR (optical character recognition), and users can opt to have transcripts sent as well.
 The OCR feature is handy for searching notes, but unless students have extremely neat handwriting, the transcripts it produces are spotty at best.

-Scanning notes is as easy as snapping a picture, but better; since notes can be sent to destinations automatically, it cuts out multiple steps for students.
-This will help students who struggle with multi-step directions, but students who struggle with organization skills will need support using the app.
-Since notes can’t be arranged into folders, it’s a good idea to have kids set their destinations to different subject area folders in their cloud drive of choice.
-That way, they'll be more likely to be able to find their notes when they need them.
+Scanning notes is as easy as snapping a picture, but better: Since notes can be sent to destinations automatically, it cuts out multiple steps for students.
+This will help students who struggle with multistep directions, but students who struggle with organization skills will need support using the app.
+Since notes can't be arranged into folders, it's a good idea to have kids set their destinations to different subject area folders in their cloud drive of choice.
+That way, they'll be more likely to find their notes when they need them.

 There aren't any teacher reviews yet.
 Be the first to review this tool.Write a review